flutter/gallery/README.md

     * This step can be removed once fully migrated to firebase hosting.

 4. Publish the firebase hosting web release.
-    * Log in in to the account that has write access to `gallery-flutter-dev` with `firebase login`
+    * Log in to the account that has write access to `gallery-flutter-dev` with `firebase login`
     * `flutter web build`
     * `firebase deploy`